fg-research/website/blog/general/posts/fred-md-overview.rst

     repository.

 The FRED-MD dataset has been used extensively for forecasting US CPI inflation with machine learning methods.
-In `[2]] <references>` it is shown that a random forest model trained on the FRED-MD dataset outperforms several standard benchmark models at different forecasting horizons.
+In `[2]] <References>` it is shown that a random forest model trained on the FRED-MD dataset outperforms several standard benchmark models at different forecasting horizons.
 [3] expanded the analysis in [2] to include an LSTM model and found that it did not significantly outperform the random forest model.
 In [4] the FRED-MD dataset is used for forecasting the US CPI by applying different dimension reduction techniques and it is shown that autoencoders provide the best performance.